DELs in Cells – Molecular Glue Direct – Tap into the potential of molecular glue

 - The project flow is rapid and straightforward:

-- Client provides the target protein (100 microgram)
+- Client provides the amino acid sequence for the target protein

-- Vipergen performs one or two rounds of screening, each under varying conditions and with different libraries.
+- Vipergen performs one round of screenings with varying constructs and different libraries.

-- After each screening round, Vipergen delivers a hit list and report, including metrics from screens and chemical structure information
+- Vipergen delivers a hit list and report, including metrics from screens and chemical structure information

 - Hits are reserved for client for 1 year